userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## Dynamic configs

-Here you can find the description of dynamic options - options that can be changed at run-time without stopping the service.
+Here you can find the description of dynamic configs - configs that can be changed at run-time without stopping the service.
 Those options could be obtained via the components::TaxiConfig component and taxi_config::Source.

 For an information on how to write a service that manages dynamic configs see @ref md_en_userver_tutorial_config_service.